 In anticipation of a great Nordic ski season, BRTA has begun issuing season passes to the Nordic Center.
 The best way to get your pass is to go to the BRTA website: http://www.beartoothtrails.org , click on Nordic Center then Daily Fees & Passes.
 Follow the link at the bottom to Print, complete and send back the Season Pass Form.
-Or you can just complete the entire process online if you prefer.

 Once your season pass application is processed you will receive an email confirmation from firstname.lastname@example.org.
 Please enter that email in your contacts so that your confirmation doesn’t get directed to your spam folder.
 Also, your name and pass number will be added to an alphabetized list that we post at the Nordic Center Kiosk.
 The list will be updated periodically as new passes are issued.

 Winter is the most expensive time for BRTA because of all the costs associated with running the Nordic Center (e.g. equipment purchase, operation and maintenance, facility rent, potties, etc.) Your season pass purchase will assure that we can operate the Nordic Center smoothly for another season.

 Our groomers, by the way, are all volunteers.
 Please be sure to give them a thumbs up when you see them on the trail.